AbhishekRjv1/Data-Cleaning-Project-using-SQL/README.md

 JOIN PortfolioProject.NashvilleHousing b
 ON a.ParcelID = b.ParcelID
 AND a.UniqueID <> b.UniqueID
-SET a.PropertyAddress = IFNULL(a.PropertyAddress, b.PropertyAddress);
+SET a.PropertyAddress = IFNULL(a.PropertyAddress, b.PropertyAddress)
+WHERE a.PropertyAddress IS NULL;
 ```

 ### Break Down Address Components